 After independence, Accountant General (East Pakistan) was renamed as Accountant General (Civil).
 Later, Deputy Accountant General headed Posts, Telegraphs and Telephones Audit Offices in Dacca was upgraded to AG (PT&T) and the office of Deputy Director of audit and accounts (Works & WAPDA) was upgraded to AG (Works & WAPDA).
 The office of Additional Accountant General (Foreign Affairs), established on May 1973, dealt with accounts of Bangladesh Embassies and High Commissions abroad.
 It is worth mentioning that these AG offices were responsible for both audit and keeping of accounts.
-Treasury and Sub-treasury, not under control of Accountant General, were responsible for keeping of initial accounts as standard system with some variations and exceptions.
-In 1965, the first District Accounts Office (DAO) was established in Chittagong under the control of AG East Pakistan.
+Treasury and Sub-treasury, not under control of Accountant General, were responsible for keeping of initial accounts office (DAO) was established in Chittagong under the control of AG East Pakistan.
 Later, the DAO offices were established in Sylhet, Comilla and Noakhali districts in 1966, 1968 and 1970 respectively.
 Up to 1983, there were only four District Accounts Offices (DAO) out of 21 districts.